Technical problem with Kela’s remote customer service More information

 You are also entitled to reimbursement for travel and medicine expenses.
 Travel expenses are reimbursed as if you had travelled to the nearest place of treatment in Finland where you could have received the necessary treatment or examination.
 Medicines purchased abroad are reimbursed on the same grounds as medicines purchased in Finland.

 If you seek treatment in Great Britain or in Northern Ireland without prior authorisation, you cannot receive reimbursements from Kela.

 Reimbursements for medical care expenses are only paid for treatment provided in an EU or EEA country or Switzerland.
 If you seek treatment in some other country, you cannot receive reimbursements from Kela.

 How to seek treatment abroad with prior authorisation

-You can also receive prior authorisation to seek treatment in another EU or EEA country or Switzerland.
+You can also receive prior authorisation to seek treatment in another EU or EEA country, Switzerland, Great Britain or Northern Ireland.
 If you have prior authorisation, you pay only a user fee for the treatment.
 You should yourself find a suitable place of treatment and check your possibilities of obtaining treatment there.
 You should also find out if it is possible to use the prior authorisation at the place of treatment in question.